Overview of the PhD Program

 Applications to the program are accepted at any time during the academic year.
 Official transcripts of all undergraduate and graduate study, three letters of recommendation, and a written response to the Departmental Questionnaire are required.
-Recent scores on the Graduate Record Examination (GREs) are recommended but are not required.
+Recent scores on the Graduate Record Examination (GREs) are required.
 An on-site interview may be necessary as part of the application process.
 Applications are reviewed by the Reading Department faculty.
 Typically, it takes about a month from the time that a completed application is received in the Department until a decision is reached.

 In addition to the general university requirements for admission to doctoral study, the Reading Department values: teaching experience, knowledge of classrooms and schools, and some form of teaching certification; evidence of academic preparation for doctoral study in literacy; and evidence of commitment to learning, research and making a difference.

 Statute of Limitations

 All requirements for the PhD degree must be completed within eight calendar years from the date of initial registration in the program.
 These requirements can be extended, but extensions have to be formally requested, and approved by both the Department and the Graduate Academic Council.
 These statutes apply equally to students who enter with or without advanced standing and to students who formally change their area of specialization after admission and study in one advanced program.